Politics of Vietnam

 Vietnam has a judicial system governed by the Constitution of Vietnam and national legislation enacted by National Assembly.
 The Supreme People's Court (Tòa án Nhân dân Tối cao) is the highest court of appeal in Vietnam.
 There are other specialised courts in Vietnam, including the Central Military Court, the Criminal Court, the Civil Court and the Appeal Court.
 The Supreme People's Procuracy observes the implementation of state organs and makes sure that Vietnamese citizens follow the law.

+Key figures

+Practically, a four-person collective leadership is responsible for governing Vietnam.
+Unofficially referred as the four pillars (tứ trụ, 四柱), the collection consists of the General Secretary of the Communist Party of Vietnam, President of Vietnam, Prime Minister of Vietnam and Chairman of the National Assembly of Vietnam, being four key figures in the Vietnamese political system.
+It is instrumented to avoid consolidating too much power into a single position, thus avoiding dictatorship.

 Legal framework

 Vietnam is a one-party socialist republic.
 The current Vietnamese state traces its direct lineage back to the Democratic Republic of Vietnam (North Vietnam) and the 1945 August Revolution led by Hồ Chí Minh.
 The current constitution was adopted on 28 November 2013 by the National Assembly of Vietnam.
 There have been four other constitutions in Vietnamese history: the 1946, 1959, 1980, and 1992 constitutions.
 The Communist Party of Vietnam, the leading non-State organ, operates in accordance with the laws.
 Government powers in Vietnam are divided into legislative, executive and judiciary powers.
 Vietnam's legal system is based upon socialist legality according to Article 12 of the constitution.